 About the Program

-The Bachelor's degree in technology management combines a marketable skill learned at the university level with the management education necessary to allow for rapid advancement in the industry.
+The bachelor's degree in applied business and technology, formerly technology management, combines a marketable skill learned at the university level with the management education necessary to allow for rapid advancement in the industry.

 On campus and online

-- Classes are taught at the K-State at Salina and Manhattan campuses.
+- Classes are taught at the K-State Polytechnic and Manhattan campuses.

-- Most of the courses required for the technology management degree are also available through distance learning options, making this program convenient for students in other locations.
+- Most of the courses required for the applied business and technology degree are also available through distance learning options, making this program convenient for students in other locations.

 Areas of concentration offered at K-State Polytechnic